sebastiantoh/tp/docs/UserGuide.md

 #### Deleting a sales item: `sale delete`

-Deletes a sales item of specified index
+Deletes a sales item of specified index.

 Format: `sale delete c/CONTACT_INDEX s/SALE_INDEX`

-* In the list of all sales made to a contact with the specified `CONTACT_INDEX`, the sale of `SALE_INDEX` is deleted
+* In the list of all sales made to a contact with the specified `CONTACT_INDEX`, the sale of `SALE_INDEX` is deleted.
 * The  `CONTACT_INDEX` refers to the index number shown in the displayed contact list, while `SALE_INDEX` refers to the index number shown in the sale list of the specified contact.
 * Both `CONTACT_INDEX` and `SALE_INDEX` must be a positive integer 1, 2, 3, …​